What should I do after the Leaving Cert?

 • Higher Education & Training HET/HE i.e. going to university: This is by far the most common option for students who wish to pursue a degree.
 Universities and colleges in Ireland & Europe offer a wide range of academic and applied courses with a broad or definite career focus.

-• Further Education & Training FET i.e. going to a further education college or into training via a craft or modern apprenticeship: This is a good option for students who wish to develop specific skills for a particular career.
+• Further Education & Training FET i.e. going to a further education college (sometimes called PLC, Post Leaving Cert) or into training to do a craft or modern apprenticeship: FET covers initial 1-2 year applied courses which can lead to a career start or on to Higher Education certificate/degree courses, and training apprenticeships – a good option for students who wish to develop specific skills for a particular career.
 Training and apprenticeships are for those who prefer ‘learning by doing’ and most also come with some pay.
 There are further education colleges/institutions in nearly every large town/city in Ireland with many offering a wide range of courses.

 • Get a job i.e. enter the workforce: Some students may choose to enter the workforce directly after the Leaving Cert because they already have an offer, are not yet ready to commit to a HET/FET qualification or their circumstances dictate this as the best option right now.
 This is a good option for students who know what they want to do and have the skills and experience to get a job which does not necessitate further or higher education.